The Party Structure

 Elected TDs, along with members of the Seanad and Fine Gael Members of the European Parliament, together form the Fine Gael Parliamentary Party.

-At national level, the Fine Gael is lead by the Party Leader.
+At national level, Fine Gael is led by the Party Leader.
 He or she is elected using an Electoral College system, which is comprised of the Parliamentary Party (65%), Local Public Representatives (10%), and the Membership (25%).

 The leader chooses members of the party’s policy making Ministers (or when in opposition, its front bench).